dullroar/ten-steps-to-linux-survival/README.md

 Get Embed With Me
 -----------------

 A lot of firmware in embedded devices is based on some sort of "UNIX" flavor.
 Networking gear at both the consumer and enterprise level, storage devices and so on all tend to run something that "looks like" UNIX at some level.
+[BusyBox](https://en.wikipedia.org/wiki/BusyBox) is a good example of a "UNIX-like" shell (command prompt) used by many embedded systems.
 Of course, as to what's actually available, who knows?
-If you can get a shell (command prompt) the best thing to do is see what works.
+If you can get shell open, the best thing to do is see what works.

 Cygwin
 ------